OryxGazella/blog-posts/dtos-with-care/dtos.md

 You can follow along with the article by checking out the code from [here](https://github.com/OryxGazella/dtos-with-care).
 There are additional tests in some of the examples that have been omitted from this post for the sake of brevity.

-You may have to set your IDEs source roots to pick up the `kotlin`, `groovy` and `scala` folders in their relevant sections.

 We start off by capturing the students' first names and last names as fields in an object.

 ``` bash